Bobibou/Machine-Learnig-for-Cybersecurity---Credit-Card-Fraud-Detection-/README.md

 ### Model Performance Comparison

-The models were trained with two methods :
+The models were trained with two methods:

-    • With class weights by using the original dataset and adjusting model weights to penalize misclassification of the fraud class more heavily
+    • With class weights by using the original dataset and adjusting model weights to penalize misclassification of the fraud class more heavily.

-    • With SMOTE by using a rebalanced dataset where synthetic fraud samples were generated via the SMOTE method.
+    • With SMOTE by using a rebalanced dataset where synthetic fraud sample were generated via the SMOTE method.

-The results are summarized below :
+The results are summarized below:

 <div style="display: flex; justify-content: center; width: 100%;">
   <table style="border-collapse: collapse; width: 95%; text-align: center;">